itpp-labs/chatops-docs/docs/todo-bot/index.rst

 * TODO -- to be done
 * DONE -- done
 * CANCELED -- nothing was done and not going to be done
-* WAITING -- cannot be started and waits for something
+* RELOCATED -- task is moved to another task management tool

 .. warning:: Official telegram docs say that "Bot storage is limited", though it's unknow how much or how long messages are kept in telegram servers.
 That may cause losing forwarded messages, while bot keeps only message IDS and task's description.